Sorin05/Portofolio-1-Project/README.md

   - __The Footer__

-  - The footer section includes links to the relevant social media sites for Rtisan Bakery.
+  - The footer section includes links to the relevant social media sites for Artisan Bakery.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to contact the bussiness thru social media also.

 - __Gallery__

   - The gallery will provide the user with more images to see what the artisan bakery can offer.
-  - This section is valuable to the user as they will be able to easily identify the products they want and need.
+  - This section is valuable to the user as they will be able to easily identify the products and the prices of a few products.
+- __The Contact Us Page__

+  - This page will allow the user to email the bakery for an order.
+The user will be able specify what type of product they are looking for , surdough bread, pastry or both.
+The user will be asked to submit their full name and email address.
+## Testing